 Studies a chosen topic in Surveying and Mapping.
 May include research, experimentation, analysis, and reporting.
 May be taken more than once for different topics and for a maximum of 9 credits toward graduation.

 Provides an opportunity for a senior Surveying and Mapping student to participate in a significant and current research project which may advance the field of Surveying and/or Mapping.
 Includes independent study and laboratory/field work as necessary and must be approved and supervised by assigned faculty and technical mentors.
 Culminates in the preparation and presentation of a written paper describing the results of the research and/or completed project to project stakeholders, interested students, faculty, administration, the professional community, or the broader general audience.
-Lab access fee of $35 applies.
+Lab access fee of $45 for computers applies.
 Software fee of $25 applies.